 Perishable foodstuffs and articles: All perishable items, including food, eggs, cakes, plants, flowers, seeds and medicines, may only be sent in accordance with the terms and conditions set out under the heading "Perishable foodstuffs and articles".
 Please visit our prohibitions and restrictions pages for more information.

 - UK services: Parcels for delivery in the UK which contain perishable foodstuffs or articles must be sent by a next day service as a minimum requirement, and be able to withstand transit times of at least two working days.
 Items sent on a Friday must be sent on a next day Saturday delivery service.
-Claims for damage will not be accepted where the goods have perished and the parcel was delivered within two working days.
+Claims for damage will not be accepted where the goods have perished, and the parcel was delivered within two working days.
 Claims for damage caused by late delivery will not be accepted where this was outside of our control.

 - International services: Items containing perishable foodstuffs or articles sent using our international services are completely excluded from compensation.

 Collectable items: These are items which have appreciated in value either due to their scarcity or due to their being out of production.
 Any loss of, or damage to, any collectable shall be limited to the lesser of the actual cost price paid for the collectable by the seller or the purchase price paid by the buyer and shall not exceed our stated limits of compensation as set out in the compensation table, subject to the customer providing satisfactory written or printed evidence.
+Please note the exclusion from compensation for damage to original packaging, listed above.

 Items sent overseas: Claims for compensation for loss/damage will not be accepted where the goods shipped are prohibited by the country of destination.
 For some international destinations there is no compensation payable for any service.
 The countries to which this restriction applies can vary, so please check our individual country directory before sending.